Larsen Touré

-Larsen Touré (born 20 July 1984) is a French-born Guinean professional footballer who plays as a winger or forward for SC Schiltigheim.
-He has represented the Guinea national team at international level.
+Larsen Touré (born 20 July 1984) is a professional footballer who plays as a winger or forward for SC Schiltigheim.
+Born in France, he has represented the Guinea national team at international level.

 Club career

 Touré was born in Brest, France.
 After playing several seasons with Lille OSC, he returned to his hometown club Stade Brestois 29 in summer 2010 where he gained a starting spot.

 In September 2013 he signed a two-year contract with Bulgarian side Levski Sofia, and made 23 appearances for the club, scoring four times.
 He was released at the end of his contract.

 On 1 August 2015, Touré signed for Ipswich Town after spending his pre-season on trial there and making appearances in a number of friendlies.
 Touré made his debut on 11 August 2015 against Stevenage.
 He received a knock in the first half, requiring the physio to come on.
 He finished the first half, but was taken off at half time.
 Touré left Ipswich Town at the end of his one-year contract.

 In November 2017, Touré signed for French lower-league side US Choisy au Bac.